mmb-bioinf/mvc/Readme.md

 # MMBs Video Concatenator

-This Python script automates the process of combining video files and creating backups.
+This Python script creates a simple UI for concatenating video files from a SD card to a single mp4 file ordered by date.
+It also automatically creates a backup of it on an external drive and is able to delete all files from the SD card afterwards.

 ## Requirements